 Red Wing is beautiful to visit any time of year with kids, but the fall can be particularly lovely and there are a few good reasons to plan a fall visit, including the annual Children’s Book Festival (held the mid-weekend of September), a fall antique festival and the Red Wing Pottery Museum, a fall warehouse sale at Red Wing Shoes and Featherstone Pottery’s annual fall sales.
 This is a good time to sneak in a last camping trip and/or view the beautiful fall colors.
-The best place to camp near Red Wing is FRONTENAC STATE PARK, located about 12 miles south of Red Wing on Highway 61.
+The best place to camp near Red Wing is FRONTENAC STATE PARK, located about 12 miles south of the town on Highway 61.

 Red Wing Parks and Nature